mikepk/pybald/_sources/routing.rst.txt

 The Pybald router is the 'core' of Pybald and is a WSGI application.
 It is used to match web requests and URL's with application behaviors.
 The router is configured by using a *URL mapping* and a list of potential controllers.
 The URL mapping can also be used to *generate* urls symbolically inside of the application and templates to avoid hard coding paths inside of your application.

-Pybald url routes are defined explicitly using a forked (and slightly modified) version of the `Routes <http://routes.readthedocs.org/en/latest/>`_ python library (Although with the next routes release it should be the 'normal' routes library).
+Pybald url routes are defined explicitly.
+The Pybald router uses the `Routes <http://routes.readthedocs.org/en/latest/>`_ python library for processing and mapping URLs.

 Defining Routes
 ---------------

-URL routing is defined using functions that accept a special *mapping object*.
-This mapping object has methods used to connect urls to behaviors, generate RESTful mappings and define *submappers* (described later).
+URL routing is defined using functions.
+These functions accept a single argument, a *mapper object*.
+This mapper object has methods used to connect urls to behaviors, generate RESTful mappings and define *submappers* (described later).
 The mapping object has a few methods, the most important of which is ``connect``.

-Traditionally the convention is for the mapping object (the argument to the function) to be named `urls` and the function to be named `map` but this is not strictly necessary.
+Traditionally the convention is for the mapper object (the argument to the function) to be named `urls` and the function to be named `map` but this is not strictly necessary.
 For more complex routing structures this convention can make reading the url map easier.

 .. code-block:: python